dotless-de/vagrant-vbguest/Readme.md

   # or
   # config.vbguest.iso_path = "http://company.server/VirtualBox/%{version}/VBoxGuestAdditions.iso"

-  # set auto_update to false, if do NOT want to check the correct
+  # set auto_update to false, if you do NOT want to check the correct
   # additions version when booting this machine
   config.vbguest.auto_update = false